Designing a term insurance policy to match your needs

 Term insurance is a long-term commitment.
 And you’re planning this, to ensure your family’s financial security and comfort when you’re not around anymore.

-So, we recommend that you spend adequate time and effort to customize the payment frequency, payout model, premium pay model, and riders - to design a plan for term insurance that is tailor-made for your family's needs.
+We recommend that you spend adequate effort to customise the payment frequency, payout model, premium pay model, and riders - and choose a term insurance plan that is the the most suitable for your family.